 - Certification exams

-- Before training begins, gather baseline data for each metric you’ll measure.
+- Before: Gather baseline data for each metric you’ll measure.
 You can’t know how far you’ve come without knowing where you started.

-- During training, feedback and quizzes can help you know whether learners understand the material and are making satisfactory progress.
+- During: Use feedback and quizzes to help you know whether learners understand the material and are making progress.

-- After training, measure twice: immediately after, to see how much was learned, and several weeks later, to see whether the information was remembered and had the desired effects.
+- After: Measure immediately after to see how much was learned and then several weeks later to see whether the information had the desired effects.

 Tip: Let technology do the heavy lifting.
-When it comes to training reports, there’s no faster, simpler way to monitor and optimize your training program than LMS analytics.
+When it comes to training reports, there’s no faster or simpler way to monitor and optimize your training program than LMS analytics.

 The Kirkpatrick Model of Training Effectiveness

-1. Reaction: how participants felt about the value of the training
+- Reaction: How participants felt about the value of the training

-2. Learning: whether participants acquired the intended knowledge, skills, attitude, confidence and commitment from the training
+- Learning: Whether participants acquired the intended knowledge, skills, attitude, confidence and commitment from the training

-3. Behavior: how much participants applied what they learned when they returned to work
+- Behavior: How much participants applied what they learned when they returned to work

-4. Results: the degree to which targeted outcomes occurred
+- Results: The degree to which targeted outcomes occurred

-Tip: Before you launch a new training course, test it on a small group of your target learners.
+Tip: Before you launch a new course, test it on a small group of people.
 Their data and feedback can help you fine-tune it for your larger audience.

 But don’t stop there.
-Every successful training program can benefit from continuing reevaluation and refinement.
-Your metrics will not only measure your learners’ progress, they will reveal strengths and weaknesses of the training itself, showing you where it can be further improved.
+Every successful training program can benefit from continued reevaluation and refinement.
+Your metrics not only measure your learners’ progress, but they’ll also reveal the strengths and weaknesses of the training itself, showing you where you can improve.

-With the right technology partners in place, your training program will be off to the races.
-Northpass makes it easy to create, deliver, and measure a world-class training program.
-We also integrate seamlessly with BambooHR and other key partners, which means a more efficient workflow for both you and your learners.
+With the right technology partners in place, your online training program will be off to the races.
+Northpass makes it easy to create, deliver and measure a world-class training program — no matter who you’re teaching.

 Book a demo today to learn how Northpass can help take your training to the next level.